inaimathi/langnostic/posts/authentication-part-four---logging-into-websites-with-rsa-keys.md

 I don't fucking know, something.
 Oh, wait, yeah it is.
 In three specific ways.

-- **Bi directional authentication**; If we implement that note I mentioned earlier, it lets you authenticate to your server and authenticate the server to you, without an intermediary<a name="note-Sat-Jun-23-013835EDT-2012"></a>[|6|](#foot-Sat-Jun-23-013835EDT-2012)
+- **Bi directional authentication**; If we implement that note I mentioned earlier, it lets you authenticate to your server and authenticate the server to you, without an intermediary[^ill-save-the-rant].
 - **No critical information is exchanged**; even if someone is watching your entire transaction, they never get enough information to impersonate you, whether you're dealing with SSL or not.
 - **No critical information is present on the server**; even if your service provider is an utter dumbass that keeps their user database in plaintext with a little note taped to it reading "Plz dont steals", you don't care.
 Unlike a password system, where your password is effectively as secure as the weakest service you use it on, your RSA key is as secure as your personal machine.
 Granted, that may still not be *very* secure, but it's a step up.

+[^ill-save-the-rant]: I'll save the rant about why having centralized signing authorities is stupid for when my eyelids aren't trying to sabotage me.

 I'm also convinced that once this is properly automated, it will be *easier* to deal with than password authentication from the user perspective, but I haven't built it yet, so I won't count that.
 I'm basing this conviction on the fact that I've stopped [using SSH with](http://paulkeck.com/ssh/)out [RSA keys](http://lani78.wordpress.com/2008/08/08/generate-a-ssh-key-and-disable-password-authentication-on-ubuntu-server/).
 I encourage you to try it if you haven't already.

 Ok, that's it.
 Automated version coming soon, and good night.

-* * *
-##### Footnotes

-1 - <a name="foot-Sat-Jun-23-012959EDT-2012"></a>[|back|](#note-Sat-Jun-23-012959EDT-2012) -  Ok, that's not true; we're missing two pieces, both critical in practice but borderline irrelevant for the theory.

-The first one is **bi-directional authentication**.
-That would be pretty simple to implement from our perspective; all we'd need to do is sign the secret as it's being sent out.
-Doing so would let our user verify that they're talking to the server they expect rather than an eavesdropper or phisher.
-This overlaps slightly with SSL, but doesn't prevent a site from using both, and is so straightforward if you're already using this model that you may as well.

-The second one is a way to **revoke keys**.
-That's more or less an open problem.
-For the purposes of this project, anyway.
-We could do something like hand our users a revocation phrase, or we could ask them to generate a second keypair which would be used to send a revocation message, or we could handle this through a second channel (which we should probably implement in any case, if we're serious about security).
-That second method sounds more secure, but really just recurses on the problem; what happens if your revocation key gets compromised?
-And how do you expect a user to store them?

-Assigning a pass-phrase might seem like it's defeating the purpose, but remember that this one only comes out when you need to change keys (rather than at every login), and that lets us get a bit fancier with the sort of infrastructure we want to provide for it.
-For instance, I could imagine a provider mailing out actual plastic cards that people could stash in their wallets.

-The third option is a lot more interesting, but I intend to write a piece on that by itself, so I won't much more time on it today.
-Sufficed to say that redundancy and isolation are key to build reliable systems, as Erlang has clearly demonstrated.
-And if you want a reliable channel for authentication, you really need to make it multiple independent channels.
-Slightly more annoying for your users, but exponentially more annoying for anyone trying to impersonate them.

-Anyway, that's all beyond the scope of this piece, so I'm going to tactfully ignore it for the rest of the night.

-2 - <a name="foot-Sat-Jun-23-013539EDT-2012"></a>[|back|](#note-Sat-Jun-23-013539EDT-2012) - So that we know whose key to encrypt the secret with.
-3 - <a name="foot-Sat-Jun-23-013544EDT-2012"></a>[|back|](#note-Sat-Jun-23-013544EDT-2012) - Just as a security precaution against some types of sneakiness.

-4 - <a name="foot-Sat-Jun-23-013559EDT-2012"></a>[|back|](#note-Sat-Jun-23-013559EDT-2012) - Except that Erlang doesn't like the idea of durations for some reason, so I had to bring myself to write a comment.

-5 - <a name="foot-Sat-Jun-23-013621EDT-2012"></a>[|back|](#note-Sat-Jun-23-013621EDT-2012) - Which we wouldn't *necessarily* want to do, even if it didn't go against Erlang's grain.

-6 - <a name="foot-Sat-Jun-23-013835EDT-2012"></a>[|back|](#note-Sat-Jun-23-013835EDT-2012) - I'll save the rant about why having centralized signing authorities is stupid for when my eyelids aren't trying to sabotage me.